cauchyturing/kaggle_diabetic_RAM/README.md

 We heavily adopt the solution from https://github.com/sveitser/kaggle_diabetic, bravos to the author!

+The example RAM generated from the neural networks on 128 and 256 pixel images area as below.
 ![levelRAM](https://www.dropbox.com/s/8nc89ovymsn0f49/levelRAM.png?dl=1)

+For the mild-conditioned patients, RAM learned to dis- cover the narrowing of the retinal arteries associated with reduced retinal blood flow (Figure (d)), where the vessel shows dark red.
+The dysfunction of the neurons of the inner retina, followed in later stages (moderate) by changes in the function of the outer retina are captured in Figure (c), as such dysfunction protects the retina from many substances in the blood (including toxins and immune cells), leading to the leaking of blood constituents into the retinal neuropile.
+When the patients are round the next stage (severe), as the basement membrane of the retinal blood vessels thickens, capillaries degenerate and lose cells leading to loss of blood flow and progressive ischemia and microscopic aneurysm- s which appear as balloon-like structures jutting out from the capillary walls.
+RAM, as shown in Figure (b), learned to converge its focus on the border where the balloon-like structures occurs.
+As the disease progresses to the prolifer- ative stage, the lack of oxygen in the retina causes fragile, new, blood vessels to grow along the retina and in the clear, gel-like vitreous humour that fills the inside of the eye.
+In Figure (a), RAM shows the model put its attention on the grey dots scattering around, which undoubtly demonstrate the proliferative stage.
+We also note that if the patient has no DR and the score predicted by the model is smaller than 0.5, then the RAM uniformly shows the dot-like focus near the pupil ((e)).

 More detailed about RAM please see the CAM.ipynb and our paper (TODO).